Napam/bounty/README.md

 ```

 Bounty is implemented to be "provider agnostic", such that one can implement
 support for different providers.
-The config is used to specify which provder one
+The config is used to specify which provider one
 wants to use.
-Each provider has their own config files in `~/.bounty`.
+Each provider has their own config files in `~/.bounty/`.

+## Providers
+There has been implemented integrations for two providers so for: Clockify and
+Harvest.
+Note that bounty can significantly differ in usage based on one
+provider from another.
+For instance, Clockify usees HH:MM as time format, while
+Harvest uses decimal values.

-## Harvest
+### Harvest

 The config file for Harvest is `~/.bounty/harvest.json`, here is an example:

 ```json